MPrevide/flowbroker/lib/samples/arithmetic-mean/README.md

 -d '{"username": "admin", "passwd" : "admin"}' | jq -r ".jwt")
 ```

-Note: the previous command requires the `jq` command, you can install it on ubuntu
-with the following command:
+Note: the previous command requires the `jq` command, you can install it on on Debian-based Linux distributions with the following command:
 ```
 sudo apt-get install jq
 ```